scuzzydude/asimov/asimov.md

 This is easily accomplished in some countries; commercial enterprises scale up secure workforces all the time.
 It is much more difficult and costly to setup in poorer countries.
 We will try to rollout globally where invited.
 This will be a step-by-step roll out, where we staff one office in each country until we make complete circuit, and then stepping by relative population sizes of the countries.
 This creates a backlog of value in the queue for the wealthy or crypto-crazy countries.

 There is a way for the wealthy to exert the privilege of being wealthy.
 There are privileges in this value system, as agreed to in the social contract with the billionaires.
 They can turn property into public good.
 There is a property-queue in the system.
 This will be a sorted queue where the most valuable property is processed first.
-Bill Gates wants to scoot his Da Vinci notebooks, he goes straight to front like a gangster, no waiting in line.
+Bill Gates wants to scoot his Da Vinci notebooks, he goes straight to the front like a gangster, no waiting in line.
 Wants to meet the engineer on his way out, though, he should be prepared to kick it, engineer works on his (or her or their) own schedule.

 The property-queue is justified, it is a permanent, one-way act, releasing a piece of property to humanity.
 It is a validation of the system.
 It's either an act of faith, or that's just how gangsters roll, throw one down, do the world a solid.
 Either way, humanity will take it.

 Bill got the wealth, but there's still a line, globally.
 Billionaires can skip the line to get in to see the Foundation man, make sure all his paperwork is straight, drink some coffee in the lounge while the lawyers is shuffling paper, but the actual act of scooting is part of a negotiated protocol, with all kind of formality.
 He can't just cut in that line, the other people in line would notice, since it's an open protocol.
 Wait, what's up?
 Oh, it's the dude in the front of the line from Somalia, who wrote a paper on Da Vinci's notebook when he was student and was trying to start a Scoot based on the notebooks, from an engineer's perspective.
 Hey, Bill, that dude says you're his staker.
 You ever been to Somalia?
 Right on, you guys should meet.
 They meet and Bill is like, I love this guy, he loves Leonardo more than I do, and if I let him be the scoot trustee, I won't have to have to talk to all the museum people about where the notebooks go on exhibition, he can talk the museum people.
 I'll have all this free time, maybe I'll go back to billionaire's school and rewrite the textbook for the next generation of billionaires.
 Oh, yeah, the next generation billionaires don't read.
 Heck, guess I'll go find another disease to eradicate.

 The people in the line get it.
-Somalia dude was holding a place in line for Bill, that's cool, long as Bill don't hold up the line, geek out, asking them what hash algorithm they using and all that.
+Somalia dude was holding a place in line for Bill.
+That's cool, long as Bill don't hold up the line, geek out, asking them what hash algorithm they using and all that.

 ##### Fee Schedules